Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Asymptotic equipartition

-Therefore, in the asymptotic limit, there is only one free-entropy and that is the Helmholtz free-entropy.
-The many second laws in the one-shot finite-size regime converge to one second law in the asymptotic regime.
+Therefore, in the asymptotic regime, there is only one free-entropy and that is the Helmholtz free-entropy.
 Consider a transformation in the asymptotic regime via a cSLTO, where the individual system transformations as